percona/everest-doc/docs/install/installEverest.md

         NAME      TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)          AGE
         everest   LoadBalancer   10.43.172.194   127.0.0.1       8080:31611/TCP   10s
         ```
+5. Download the latest release of [everestctl](https://github.com/percona/percona-everest-cli/releases) to provision Percona Everest.

-5. Rename the downloaded file using the following command and replacing the placeholder `everestctl-darwin-amd64` to match the file downloaded in the previous step:
+6. Rename the downloaded file using the following command and replacing the placeholder `everestctl-darwin-amd64` to match the file downloaded in the previous step:

     ```sh
     mv everestctl-darwin-amd64 everestctl
     ```

-6. Modify the file permissions:
+7. Modify the file permissions:

     ```sh
     chmod +x everestctl
     ```

-7. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following commands.
+8. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following commands.
 Everest will search for the kubeconfig file in the `~/.kube/config` path.
-If your file is located elsewhere, set the `KUBECONFIG` environment variable before running the command:
+If your file is located elsewhere, set the `KUBECONFIG` environment variable before running the command.
+Additionally, ensure that the Everest URL/endpoint is configured to use the external IP value obtained in step 4:

     ```sh
     export KUBECONFIG=~/.kube/config